prathamjoshi-1/ESP8266-Security-Camera/README.md

-h# 📡 ESP8266 Security Camera
+bh# 📡 ESP8266 Security Camera

 A simple **ESP8266-based security camera simulation** that can trigger photo capture and send images over WiFi.
 This project demonstrates **IoT-enabled surveillance** and can be expanded for real-time monitoring.